Back to Glossary

 Track Terminology

-A kink is a shallow bend or slight curve on a racing circuit that drivers can typically navigate at high speed with minimal reduction in throttle or only a small steering adjustment.
+A kink in motorsport is a slight bend or curve in a racetrack that drivers can typically navigate at high speed without needing to brake or make significant steering adjustments.